What story are you telling your audience?

 What are their key interests and are you somehow accommodating their financial interests?

 If you are dealing with an audience you know, create an Empathy Map.
 This will help you identify their needs and understand what will keep them engaged.
 For an unfamiliar audience, create personas for key segments and make guesses based on intuition and research.

 When you were a child, every lesson was taught to you in the form of a story.
 This was done simply because as a child, your attention span lay with anything that could satisfy your curiosity or fueled your imagination.
-The morals were sugar coated pills of telling you the right way to behave and live your life.
-There was a reasoning as to why you should or should not do something with explanatory, wholesome example.
+The morals were sugar-coated pills of telling you the right way to behave and live your life.
+There was reasoning as to why you should or should not do something with an explanatory, wholesome example.

 Humans usually make decisions that appeal to both the logic and their emotions.